-I am pleased to present the 2016 RVCC Department of Campus Safety Annual Security Report.
-With this report, it is our intent to communicate not only mandatory information required by the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act (Clery Act of 1990) but also to describe to current and prospective students, as well as employees, the many ways in which we strive to keep this community safe on a daily basis.
+I am pleased to present the 2018 RVCC Department of Campus Safety Annual Security Report.
+With this report, it is our intent to communicate not only mandatory information required by the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act (1990 Clery Act) but also to describe the many ways in which we strive to keep this community safe on a daily basis.

-The College's focus on preventing sexual violence on campus and supporting victims of such assault are further strengthened by compliance requirements mandated by recent federal legislation - the 2013 extension of the 1994 Violence Against Women Act (VAWA) and the 2013 Campus Sexual Violence Elimination Act (Campus Save Act).
-In the past year, the College as required by New Jersey law, began reporting campus incidents to the Board of Trustees.
+The College's emphasis on preventing sexual violence on campus and supporting victims of such assault are further strengthened by compliance requirements mandated by federal legislation - the 2013 extension of the 1994 Violence Against Women Act (VAWA) and the 2013 Campus Sexual Violence Elimination Act (Campus SaVE Act).
+The College, as required by New Jersey law, reports campus incidents to the Board of Trustees at its regularly scheduled meetings.
+This assures that campus safety is an important priority for our governing body.

-Additional safety efforts include high-visibility patrolling, prompt responses and investigations of campus incidents, furnishing guard services at all campus events, maintaining a confidential tips line, and sustaining close working relationships with local law enforcement and other responding agencies.
+Additional safety efforts include high-visibility patrolling, prompt responses to and investigations of campus incidents, furnishing guard services at all campus events, maintaining a confidential tips line, monitoring surveillance cameras, and maintaining close working relationships with local law enforcement and other responding agencies.